Control11/kafka-monorepo/README.md

 - Access to a Docker registry (for pushing Docker images)
 - Account at Twilio that provides sending and receiving SMS messages (https://www.twilio.com/en-us)

+### Preparation
+Since it is not out of the box project, you need to do some preparation of template files.
+1. First you need to fill consumer-secret.yaml with appropriate data from Twilio account.
+2. Then you need to check your network ip (ex. ```ipconfig``` command on Windows / ```ifconfig``` on Linux) and put that IP to kafka-config-map.yaml and kafka-docker-compose.yml (in KAFKA_ADVERTISED_LISTENERS parameter instead of NETWORK_IP).
+It is necessary because of locally hosted Kubernetes cluster needs to communicate with locally hosted docker compose containers.

 ### Running with Docker Compose

 1. **Full Setup:**